 I created the below image to show the common real-life elements of real cities that can’t exist in the standard AMM model.
 Let me explain.

-The horizontal axis represents distance from the centre of the town.
+The horizontal axis represents the distance from the centre of the town.
 Imagine taking a slice of the city along the roadside as you drive outwards from the city centre.
 You will see the density of buildings fall, which are represented here in dark grey.
 What you see in the real world is just the dark grey.

 The world of the AMM model is represented by the blue line, showing the optimal development density at each point along the road at a given time.
 In the city centre, where rents are highest, it is optimal to build higher buildings.
-Higher rents justify the investment in a taller buildings.
+Higher rents justify the investment in taller buildings.
 But then as you go further from the city centre, the rents at each location can only justify a smaller building on each site.
 I call this the “site economic frontier” because for each individual site at a given point in time, it is the economic limit of development.

 In the AMM model, the whole city is full to the blue line.
 Always and everywhere.
 So you can begin to see the problem.
-There are substantial gaps between this model outcome and reality of the grey buildings.
+There are substantial gaps between this model outcome and the reality of the grey buildings.

 Moving along, the dashed orange line represents town planning constraints.
 Near the city centre I have shown how a height limit will create a gap between the site economic frontier and the “planned frontier”, or planning limit.
-I have also shown how such gaps are created by site-specific controls such such as heritage protection (meaning you can’t demolish the building and then build to the site’s economic frontier).
+I have also shown how such gaps are created by site-specific controls such as heritage protection (meaning you can’t demolish the building and then build to the site’s economic frontier).
 And I have shown how city boundaries like greenbelts or urban footprints create a similar gap.

 The blue shading is therefore the economic-planned frontier gap.
 In the AMM model this is a problem, because before introducing such a gap the city is full to the brim, with buildings always built in every location to the economic frontier, so it results in a net loss of dwellings and buildings, even after accounting for feedback into higher prices and a higher economic frontier in other areas.